-Won the 'Brand of
+Won the 'Brand of the Year' at SLIM Brand Excellence Awards

-Brand Excellence

 Achieved 21 years of undisputed market leadership with Rs.
 37 Bn in premium income and with an asset base of over Rs.
 250 Bn.

 Profit before tax exceeded Rs.10 Bn for the 1st time in history.